oceanho/qa/README.md

 # Daliy Q/A

-My Personal daliy questions and answer.
+My personal daily question and answer manual.